vodibe/alyrp/README.md

 # ALYRP
-Alyrp (Arduino LYRics Player) è un visualizzatore di file `.LRC` (o file di testo formattati come file `.LRC`) per Arduino Leonardo.
-Richiede una scheda SD/MicroSD e uno schermo LCD.
-Il codice sorgente segue la struttura di un progetto PlatformIO.
+Alyrp (Arduino LYRics Player :microphone:) is a `.LRC` (and text files formatted as `.LRC` files) viewer Arduino Leonardo compatible.
+It requires a SD/MicroSD card and a LCD screen.
+The source code design follows a PlatformIO project.

-## :satellite: Supported Components
+## :satellite: Tested devices
 - Microcontroller:

   - [x] Arduino Leonardo